aquachain/aquachain/README.md

 "Imported new chain segment" means you received new blocks from the network.
 When a single block is imported, the address of the successful miner is printed.
-When you start seeing one every 4 minutes or so, you are fully synchronized.
+When you start seeing one every 4 minutes or so, you know that you are fully synchronized with the network.

 ## USAGE